Flavor of Love: Cast

-Tresha is the winner of the third season.
+LaTresha Hall is the winner of the third season.
 Tresha entered the competition with her sister Trisha (Thing 1, who was eliminated after the "Never-Wed Challenge").
-Although Tresha eliminated in episode 12, she was brought back in episode 13, and subsequently won the competition.
+Although LaTresha eliminated in episode 12, she was brought back in episode 13, and subsequently won the competition.
 She was dumped on the reunion show when Flav decided to reunite with Liz, the mother of his son Karma.